Swan Island (Oregon): Swan Island Airport

 The island was purchased by the Port of Portland in December 1921 at a cost of $120,577.
 The Port of Portland initially intended to develop Swan Island as a freight terminal site, but decided to construct an airport on the island to speed up the distribution of air mail to the city.
-Portland did not have an airport at the time, and air mail to the city was instead flown to Pearson Field in Vancouver, Washington, about 10 mi distant.
+Portland did not have an airport at the time, and air mail was instead flown to Pearson Field in Vancouver, Washington, about 10 mi distant.
 A causeway connecting Swan Island to the Willamette's east bank was constructed in conjunction with the airport.
 Approximately 65 percent of the material dredged from the river—more than 20 e6cuyd—was deposited in Guild's Lake, and much of the rest was used to connect Swan Island to the Willamette's east bank.

-Swan Island Municipal Airport was dedicated in 1927.
+Swan Island Airport was dedicated in 1927.
 Passenger service ceased in 1940, after completion of the Portland–Columbia Airport, but limited operations continued at the Swan Island airport until 1942.
 The Port of Portland leased the Swan Island airport to the federal government in March 1942.
 Tenants of the Swan Island airport were ordered to leave the facilities in late February 1942 to make way for a U.S. Maritime Commission shipyard.
 At the time of the order, 150 privately owned aircraft were being stored at the airport.

 Swan Island Shipyard

-The Swan Island Shipyard was one of seven constructed by industrialist Henry J. Kaiser on the U.S. west coast—three in the Portland–Vancouver area and four in Richmond, California—to help meet the production demands of the U.S. Maritime Commission in World War II.
+The Swan Island Shipyard was one of seven constructed by industrialist Henry J. Kaiser on the West Coast—three in the Portland–Vancouver area and four in Richmond, California—to help meet the production demands of the U.S. Maritime Commission in World War II.
 Swan Island became the site of Kaiser's third Northwest shipyard (the others being the Oregon Shipbuilding Corporation in North Portland, and the Vancouver Shipyard in Vancouver, Washington).
 The completed Swan Island Shipyard had a total of 8 shipways and began production in July 1942.
-The shipyard was one of four in the U.S. specifically designed to produce T2 tankers, producing 153 by the end of the war.
+The shipyard was one of four in the U.S. specifically designed to produce T2 tankers, producing 147 by the end of the war.